Alt-F17/sf-study-tools/ideas.md

 - [X] Other / More Ressources
-DONE: [ ] Populate: resources from those posted in the #resources channel on Discord.
+DONE: [X] Populate: Done for now...

 ---